SUMMARY OF MWFA BORROWING RULES

 Borrowing Eligibility Rules

-The first table below shows the age borrowing options and maximum number of times for different age groups.
+This table shows the age borrowing options and maximum number of times for different age groups.

-The table below shows the different age group restrictions, there are restrictions based on the division of the borrowing team.
+The table above lists the different age goups which a team in a particular age group can borrow.
+In addition to age group restrictions, there are restrictions based on the division of the borrowing team.

 U12 to U18 Age Groups